yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-031_Validate_Comment_With_161_Characters.md

 2. Log in with valid credentials
 3. Navigate to any product
 4. Enter a comment with 161 characters
-5. Observe the submit button behavior
-6. Attempt to submit the comment
+5. Attempt to submit the comment

 ---